Don't just put your money into any ordinary checking account, because you might be able to make money with that money.

 If you want to earn the high interest, collect the signing bonus and get all of the other goodies, you'll have to do a few things for the bank.

 You may have to maintain a big balance.
 You might also be required make a certain number of purchases with your debit card each month, sign up for direct deposit and automatic bill pay, and opt for electronic statements rather than paper ones.
+Be sure to check the fine print to see what your requirements are – it’s worth the effort!

 Is high-yield checking right for you?